 I’m a fascist.
 I’m also a communist, an anarchist, a Tory, a liberal, a nihilist, a romantic, a misanthrope, a utopian, a crazy collapsitarian, a left wing oikophile, a deep green reactionary and a ‘lower-middle-class eco toff’.
 So they tell me, anyway.
 I tend to think that if you’re being called a healthy range of names from across the political spectrum, you’re probably asking a useful set of questions.
 Let’s hope so.

 I used to be a political obsessive.
 These days, I tend to see what we call ‘politics’ as a slightly more respectable form of primate tribalism: a means of clumsily rationalising deep psychic impulses and then fighting about them.
 There is very little that is more fruitless than this kind of behaviour.
 You’re more likely to find truth in science, poetry or the caves of a desert hermit, and I’d suggest you look in all those places first.

 I’m a Zen Buddhist, fitfully.
 That may or may not answer your question.
 Here is another answer, in case it doesn’t.

 Has anyone ever written a great big profile of you for a a major media outlet?

 Curiously, yes.
 This profile of me, written by Daniel Smith, ran in the New York Times magazine in April 2014.
 This one, by Erica Wagner, was published in the New Statesman in summer 2016.
-Then there’s this one, by Peter Ross, from the Boston Review.
+Then there’s this one, by Peter Ross, from the Boston Review in 2017.
 All three take little slices of who I am and what I’m doing and examine them under a microscope.
 Neither are fully me, but they’re not wrong either.

 Are you on Wikipedia?